mamun2519/learn-devOps-concept/os/readme.md

   - f**ile copy** ⇒ cp copyFil Name PasteFileName
   - f**ile rename** ⇒ mv fileName reNameFileName

+### What are links?

+⇒ A connection between a file name and actual data on the disk.

+⇒ we can call it a shortcut.

 ### Soft Link

 ⇒ **a special type of file that serves as a reference to another file or directory**